to1dev/awesome-arc20/README.md

 # Awesome ARC20

+The Atomicals Protocol is the simplest, most powerful way to create digital objects on Bitcoin.

 A curated list of tools and resources for Atomicals and ARC20.

 If you want to contribute, please read [this](CONTRIBUTING.md).